 2N tests for interaction effects between left hand 2D:4D and treatment binary

-We find no significant relationships between RMET scores and 2D:4D or interactions with T treatment (Table S4b).
+We find no significant relationships between RMET scores and 2D:4D or interactions with testosterone treatment (Table S4b).

 Behavioral Results at the Question Level.
-We further tested whether exogenous T affected responses to specific RMET questions, by conducting Chi-squared tests that compared post-treatment responses between the T and placebo groups.
+We further tested whether exogenous testosterone affected responses to specific RMET questions, by conducting Chi-squared tests that compared post-treatment responses between the testosterone and placebo groups.

 Experiment 1.
 Consistent with an absence of signal in the data, only 2 out of the 36 uncorrected P-values (0.055%) were significant at the 5% level and none survived correction for multiple comparisons (initial alpha level P = 0.05, Bonferroni corrected threshold P = 0.05/36 = 0.001) (see Table S5a).